Your brain is a natural seeker, recognizer, discriminator, interpreter, relater, connector, and creator of PATTERNS…

 Your brain loves patterns and hates randomness.
-For example:

 - “!nkcsrveeeoo htB” is no fun to read because it’s just an apparent jumble of random symbols with no apparent meaning.